Bert Yancey: Professional career

-Legacy
+Death

 Yancey suffered a fatal heart attack in 1994 at age 56 at the Franklin Quest Championship in Park City, Utah.
 While on the practice tee preparing for the first round, he experienced discomfort and made a second visit to the first aid tent; he went into cardiac arrest and was pronounced dead at a local hospital a short time later.
 Yancey is interred at Oakland Cemetery in Tallahassee, Florida, not far from his boyhood home.

-He was survived by his wife, Cheryl, their daughter, Andrea, Bert's children from a previous marriage, daughter Tracy and three sons Charles, Scott and Jeffrey, and two grandchildren.

 The Bert Yancey Mental Health Golf Tournament, based in Augusta, Georgia, is held annually to benefit local chapters of non-profit national organizations Mental Health America, National Alliance on Mental Illness, and the Depression and Bipolar Support Alliance.

+Personal life

+Yancey was married early in his career.
+He had a daughter Tracy and three sons: Charles, Scott, and Jeffrey.

+Late in life, Yancey re-married to Cheryl.